Torchlight: Infinite: Development

 Torchlight: Infinite was developed with the Unreal Engine 4 game engine, and this has led to some difficulties as much of the development team at XD Games was unfamiliar with the platform prior to work on this title.

 David Brevik, known primarily for his role in creating the Diablo series, is a consulting producer on the Torchlight: Infinite team.
 Brevik, a self-described "big Torchlight fan", is involved with media and community outreach in the project.

 The developers at XD were influenced by the MMORPG genre and sought to bring the best of previous Torchlight games together with the best of other genres.

 Liu Heng, the producer of Torchlight: Infinite, has discussed the developers' focus on monetization.
 Specifically, they wanted to avoid monetizing the skill or power progression, which could be considered pay to win.
 Instead, XD Inc. limited microtransactions to a gacha system for cosmetic items such as hero skins.
 The developers also concerned themselves with what similar games, such as Diablo Immortal, had found success with.

 Release

-Torchlight: Infinite entered its first phase of closed beta on January 18, 2022 exclusively on mobile platforms.
-The Windows version was announced on July 23, 2022 and was available during the game's final closed beta, which began on September 5, 2022.
+Torchlight: Infinite entered its first phase of closed beta on January 18, 2022, exclusively on mobile platforms.
+The Windows version was announced on July 23, 2022, and was available during the game's final closed beta, which began on September 5, 2022.

 The open beta phase began on October 12, 2022, concurrently with the beginning of the first in-game season.

+In April 2023, Torchlight: Infinite was announced to be coming out of early access/open beta on May 9, 2023.

 Reception

 The game was received with mixed reviews by critics.
 It has drawn varying comparisons with similar mobile games, especially Diablo Immortal and Path of Exile.
 One Torchlight fan and critic was unimpressed at launch, saying "Torchlight Infinite is not Torchlight."
 Similar concessions were made even in more positive reviews, which focused on Torchlight Infinite's successful mechanics rather than franchise consistency.

-The developers seemed to make inconsistent comments about in game purchases during development, drawing some attention to whether or not the game was pay to win.